The most prominent type of Ray Gun these days.

 Also, the main way beam weapons destroy ships is by overheating the entire target ship past their capacity to vent (instead of causing localized damage as with all the other weapons systems) until it blows up from said heat.

-Sailor Star Fighter's "Star Serious Laser" attack in Sailor Moon.
+Sailor Star Fighter's "Star Serious Laser" attack.
 Shown as a beam of light that travels much, much slower than the real thing.

 Averted and played with in The Melancholy of Haruhi Suzumiya season 2: when Haruhi subconsciously gives Mikuru the ability to "shoot laser beams" for a special effects shot, the resulting beam is not cool-looking and innocuous, but invisible, instant and razor-thin.
 Later, Mikuru is enchanted with various other beam weapons which also adhere to the specific principles of whatever name Haruhi used.